AdobeDocs/adobeio-console/getting-started.md

 The **Projects** screen provides an overview of the projects that have been created by your organization.
 If you are part of an enterprise organization, this includes all projects that you have access to, not just projects that you have created.

-Each project is shown on a card that includes the title of the project, the last modified date, and the number of workspaces, where applicable.

-You can use the sort functionality to change the order in which projects are displayed or select the list view to see your projects in a list rather than displayed as cards.

 From the Projects screen, you can also begin working on a new project by selecting **Create new project**.

 For more information on projects, read the [projects overview](projects.md).